PE and School Sport Funding

 At St Margaret Mary’s Catholic Junior School we believe that sport plays an important role in contributing to the health and wellbeing of our children.
 Our school is held in high regard for our positive reputation in the field of sport and we aspire for sporting excellence and full participation in cultural, team and extra-curricular activities.

 The school is seen as a focal point for the local community and is used extensively by members of our school, the parish and community groups as an extended school provision.
-The school is open until 9.00pm Monday to Thursday and until 5:30pm on Fridays to cater for those who wish to use the facilities.

 We have used the additional PE and School Sport Funding to further support and enhance provision at school.